lukaszkrzeminski/todo-list-react/README.md

 <a href="https://lukaszkrzeminski.github.io/todo-list-react/"><img width=250px src="public/logo.png" title="Todo list logo" alt="logo listy zadań"></a>

+*Click on the image below to check the demo*

 # A simple To do list - this time in React!

 ## A website that allows you to create a task list: add new tasks to do, mark them as done or delete them.